-The Company's future operating results may be affected by a number of factors, including the Company's ability to: integrate successfully the CleanEXPRESS-Registered Trademark- program; continue to implement the treatment and disposal reengineering program; utilize its facilities and workforce profitably, in the face of intense price competition; maintain or increase market share in an industry which appears to be downsizing and consolidating; realize benefits from cost reduction programs; and generate incremental volumes of waste to be handled through its facilities from existing sales offices and service centers.
+The Company's future operating results may be affected by a number of factors, including the Company's ability to utilize its facilities and workforce profitably in the face of intense price competition; maintain or increase market share in an industry which appears to be downsizing and consolidating; realize benefits from cost reduction programs; generate incremental volumes of waste to be handled through its facilities from existing sales offices and service centers; and develop the consulting and information services business.

-The future operating results of the Kimball incinerator may be affected by factors such as its ability to: obtain sufficient volumes of waste at prices which produce revenue sufficient to offset the operating costs of the facility; minimize downtime and disruptions of operations; and compete successfully against other incinerators which have an established share of the incineration market.
+The future operating results of the Kimball incinerator may be affected by factors such as the Company's ability to: obtain sufficient volumes of waste at prices which produce revenue sufficient to offset the operating costs of the facility; minimize downtime and disruptions of operations; and compete successfully against other incinerators which have an established share of the incineration market.